Tilerphy/hymn/README.md

 Before:

-Use SQL, may be `SELECT JobId, JobName, JobNextTime, JobAction, IsFinished from Jobs where JobNextTime < 123456789 and JobNextTime > 12345`, to find all jobs those need to run ***EVERY STEP***.
+Use SQL, may be `SELECT JobId, JobName, JobNextTime, JobAction, IsFinished from Jobs where JobNextTime < 123456789 and JobNextTime > 12345`, to find all jobs those need to run ***EVERY STEP*** (calculate all nexttime in database every step.).

 Then ask worker to execute the jobs.